Websites, Apps, and

 2. Build the Docker Image

-ready, build your Docker image using the following command:
+With the Dockerfile ready, build your Docker image using the following command:

 docker build -t my-node-app .